HallemLab/Wild_Worm_Codon_Adapter/README.md

 Please note: the download step for runURL/runGitHub may take a substantial amount of time.
 We recommend downloading this archive and running the application locally.

 ## App Features
-The Wild Worm Codon Adapter Web Tool adapts and automates the process of codon adaptation for a selection of non-*Caenorhabditis* nematode species, including: *Strongyloides* species, *Nippostrongylus brasiliensis*, *Brugia malayi*, *Pristionchus pacificus*, as well as *Caenorhabditis elegans*.
+The Wild Worm Codon Adapter Web Tool adapts and automates the process of codon adaptation for a selection of non-*Caenorhabditis* nematode species, including: *Strongyloides* species, *Nippostrongylus brasiliensis*, *Brugia malayi*, *Pristionchus pacificus*, *Parastrongyloides trichosuri*, as well as *Caenorhabditis elegans*.
 It also permits codon optimization via user-provided custom optimal codon sets.
 Furthermore, this tool enables users to perform bulk calculations of codon adaptiveness relative to species-specific codon usage rules.

 The app has two usage modes:

-  1. **Optimization Mode:** This tab optimizes genetic sequences for expression in *Strongyloides* species, *N. brasiliensis*, *B. malayi*, *P. pacificus*, and *C. elegans*, as well as user-provided optimal codon sets.
+  1. **Optimization Mode:** This tab optimizes genetic sequences for expression in *Strongyloides* species, *N. brasiliensis*, *B. malayi*, *P. pacificus*, *Parastrongyloides trichosuri*, and *C. elegans*, as well as user-provided optimal codon sets.

 It accepts either nucleotide or single-letter amino acid sequences, and will generate an optimized nucleotide sequence with and without the desired number of introns.
 Users may choose between using canonical Fire lab synthetic introns, PATC-rich introns, *P. pacificus* native introns, or a custom set of user-provided introns.
 Users may input sequences for optimization using the text box provided, or may upload sequences as .fasta/.gb/.txt files.